DaS™ – Journey Transformation

 Challenege

-Rewrite the rules in the spirit of improvement.
+Rewrite the rules in the spirit of evolution.

 Every company has its own dynamics, and you have your habits.
 Rewriting the rules is not about forcing change, it's about understanding how both sides can leverage the knowledge they offer.
 In complex companies, the routine is your greatest ally.